Apartment | 3 bedrooms | sleeps 6

 Situated on the fifth floor with lift, the apartment has 3 bedrooms

-* 2 fully tiled bathrooms - one full bath with hand shower & one smaller bath/ shower
+2 tiled bathrooms - one full bath with hand shower & one smaller bath/ shower

-*The living/dining room has a superior music system with Ipod connectivity, (WiFi everywhere) and lovely paintings, some by the owner, portrait painter Arabella Dorman.
+The open plan living/dining room has a well equipped kitchen, dinning for 8, 2 sofas, a south facing balcony, TV/music system with Ipod connectivity, WiFi and some paintings by the owner, portrait painter Arabella Dorman.

 |Further details outdoors|